 The Present Perfect

 The present perfect tense is unarguably one of the most difficult aspects of English grammar for learners coming from a language that doesn't have a perfect tense.
-This is because it seems to have characteristics that make it seem like a past tense and others that make it seem like a present tense.
+This is because it has characteristics that make it seem like a past tense and others that make it seem like a present tense.
 One thing is for sure — it's a very nuanced tense and you'll need to study it carefully.

 The PRESENT PERFECT is a compound tense consisting of a present form of have plus a past participle: I have eaten, he has eaten, we have eaten, etc.